-Applicants and subrecipients (if applicable) are encouraged to allocate funds in the project budget to cover personnel and data infrastructure costs to support performance management and program evaluation needs, including but not limited to independent program and project audits to mitigate risks for fraud, waste, and abuse.
+Applicants and subrecipients (if applicable) are encouraged to allocate sufficient costs in the project budget to cover the costs associated for personnel and data infrastructure needs to support performance management and program evaluation needs, including but not limited to independent program and project audits to mitigate risks for fraud, waste, and abuse.

-xxvi.
+xxv.
 Human Subjects Research

 Research involving human subjects, biospecimens, or identifiable private information conducted with DOE funding is subject to the requirements of DOE Order 443.1C, Protection of Human Research Subjects, 45 CFR Part 46, Protection of Human Subjects (subpart A which is referred to as the "Common Rule"), and 10 CFR Part 745, Protection of Human Subjects.
-Additional information on the DOE Human Subjects Research Program can be found at: <a href="https://doi.org/10.1007/journal.org/10.1
+Additional information on the DOE Human Subjects Research Program can be found at: